Tchibo/sap-developer-roadmap/abap-developer-roadmap/ABAP Objects/AMDP.md

 ## When to use

 If a task can be solved well in ABAP, prefer ABAP for maintainability and portability.
 ABAP is widely understood and easier to debug, whereas SQLScript is a separate skill.
-Reserve AMDP for cases where pushdown is required for performance or when very large result sets would otherwise be transferred to the ABAP stack only to be filtered later.
+Reserve AMDP for cases where pushdown is required for **performance** or when **very large result sets** would otherwise be transferred to the ABAP stack only to be filtered later or if you need to access data from other schemas.
-Also consider CDS table functions backed by Calculation Views with a minimal amount of AMDP code for complex selections.
+Do consider CDS table functions backed by Calculation Views with a minimal amount of AMDP code for complex selections.

 # Resources
 #website [ABAP Managed Databse Procedures](https://help.sap.com/docs/abap-cloud/abap-development-tools-user-guide/abap-managed-database-procedures-amdp)